-Possible Cause: Burning wet, pitchy wood or burning large amounts of small diameter wood without the catalytic thermometer needle in the ACTIVE zone.

-Solution: Burn dry, seasoned wood until temperatures are high enough to initiate catalyst light-off (indicated by the catalytic thermometer needle in the ACTIVE zone).
+Possible Cause: Burning wet, pitchy wood or burning large amounts of small diameter wood with the bypass door closed without the catalytic thermometer needle in the ACTIVE zone.
+Solution: Burn dry, seasoned wood and do not close the bypass door until temperatures are high enough to initiate catalyst light-off (indicated by the catalytic thermometer needle in the ACTIVE zone).

 Possible Cause: Combustor not functioning.
 Solution: If proper burning procedures have been followed and this problem persists, replace the combustor with an OEM Blaze King combustor (failure to do so will void your warranty).